unahouExosite/docs/exositeready/gwe/getting_started.md

 ##### Tell MrMurano Where to Find the Spec File

 A "spec" file is a YAML file that describes the resources of a Murano Product.
-The GWE spec file is available in the release tarball and, now that you've unpacked it on your development machine, can be found at `~/code/gateway-engine/specs`.
+The GWE spec file is available in the release tarball and, now that you have unpacked it on your development machine, can be found at `~/code/gateway-engine/specs`.
 The contents of the file are shown, below.

     $ cd ~/code/gateway-engine
     $ cat specs/gwe.spec